1987 Greenwich by-election: Candidates

 The Labour Party selected Deirdre Wood as their candidate, regarded as a left-winger.
 This laid open the possibility of splitting the vote, as the Labour leadership were moving towards expelling far-left MPs and activists identified with the Militant tendency.
 Although Wood was not a Militant supporter, as a former GLC and sitting ILEA councillor she was close to the London left and she was heavily attacked in the press for her views.
-In addition, stories about her family background were printed (to her considerable distress); many Labour activists compared her treatment with that of Peter Tatchell at the Bermondsey byelection of four years previously.

 Despite being the party in power, and on the back of their strong performance in 1983, the Conservatives appeared to have the least chance of taking the seat, but were hopeful of a strong performance in the run-up to the general election and selected John Antcliffe as their candidate.

 The SDP had formed an alliance with the Liberal Party and could rely on their activists in the constituency canvassing for them.
 Despite winning 25.4% of the vote in the 1983 election, the Alliance had taken only 23 seats nationwide, and the SDP had not won a by-election since Portsmouth South in 1984.
 Due to this lacklustre performance, the party had decided to focus on holding neighbouring Woolwich in the forthcoming general election, rather than attempting to win Greenwich.
 Their original candidate for the seat in the general election withdrew in December 1986, objecting to being a "paper candidate", and the party instead selected Rosie Barnes, who they ran in the by-election.
 She had links in the constituency; her husband was a local councillor, who also acted as her election agent.
 The Liberal Party regarded the constituency as a possible gain for the SDP, and in support of this, flooded the constituency with activists.

 The Green Party, British National Party, National Front and Revolutionary Communist Party also stood candidates.
 Comedian Malcolm Hardee also stood, for the Rainbow Alliance "Beer, Fags and Skittles Party".